Bookkeeping Software is More Accurate

 Read MoreSole Trader or Limited Company

-A question I often get asked is which way should I go Sole Trader/Partnership V Limited company and there is no right and wrong answer.
+Sole Trader V Limited Company A question I often get asked is which way should I go Sole Trader/Partnership V Limited company and there is no right and wrong answer.
 Both sole trader and partnerships are unincorporated, so the business information is not held in the public domain.
-Limited companies have the business information on Companies House, and anyone can…
+Limited companies have the business information on…

 Read MoreShareholder Agreements